RahiniSathish/Bankmarketing/README.md

 ## Project Structure

-- `data`: Directory containing the dataset used for analysis and modeling.
+- `bank-additional-full.csv`: Directory containing the dataset used for analysis and modeling.
 - `notebooks`: Jupyter notebooks for each project task.
     - `Data Analysis.ipynb`: Notebook containing the data analysis report.
     - `Predictive Modeling.ipynb`: Notebook with the implementation of the predictive model.